MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 - [x] SteamGridDB support

 ## Contribute
-You can contribute to the source code of the app, which is stored on the `master` branch!
-So when making a pull request into the source code make sure to use the `master` branch instead of the `main` branch
+You can contribute to the source code of the app, I've added it on the Xbox Discord Presence folder as well with its solution, feel free to make pull requests!

 _I'm relatively new to GitHub and open-source, so if I'm doing something wrong don't hesitate to tell me_